aravind-ramaswami/arr229/lab7.md

 ![image](https://github.com/user-attachments/assets/b90ca1ed-d902-43ed-8a06-40e2468b346a)

 We can convert this equation into a state space model by tracking the position and velocity of the car as our states.
-This gives us the "A" and "B" matricies that we will need later.
+This gives us the "A" and "B" matrices that we will need later.

 ![image](https://github.com/user-attachments/assets/7e863b23-d103-4d91-a159-d3f7042c0d88)